gbapeter/Customers-Churn-Analysis-with-SQL/README.md

 GROUP BY "Contract Length"
 ```
 The churn rate was observed to be highest among customers on a monthly contract (52%), followed by annual subscribers (46%) and least among quarterly subscribers (44%).
+# Conclusion
+The project reinforced my SQL skills and provided valuable insights into customer churn which will be helpful in improving customer retention and contribute to the overall growth of the company.